bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-10-19-newsletter.md

 - **btcd v0.23.2 released:**
   btcd v0.23.2 (and [v0.23.1][btcd 0.23.1]) adds [addr v2][topic addr v2] and additional
   support for [PSBTs][topic psbt], [taproot][topic taproot], and [MuSig2][topic
-  musig] as well as other enhancements and fixes.
+  musig] as well as other enhancements and fixes. {% assign timestamp="1:05:30" %}

 - **ZEBEDEE announces hosted channel libraries:**
-  In a recent [blog post][zbd nbd], ZEBEDEE announced an open source wallet (Open Bitcoin Wallet), Core Lightning plugin (Poncho), Lightning client (Cliché), and Lightning library (Immortan) which focus on support for [hosted channels][].
+  In a recent [blog post][zbd nbd], ZEBEDEE announced an open source wallet (Open Bitcoin Wallet), Core Lightning plugin (Poncho), Lightning client (Cliché), and Lightning library (Immortan) which focus on support for [hosted channels][]. {% assign timestamp="1:06:30" %}

 - **Cashu launches with Lightning support:**
-  E-cash software [Cashu][cashu github] launches as a proof-of-concept wallet with Lightning receive support.
+  E-cash software [Cashu][cashu github] launches as a proof-of-concept wallet with Lightning receive support. {% assign timestamp="1:08:47" %}

 - **Address explorer Spiral launches:**
-  [Spiral][spiral explorer] is an open source public address [explorer][topic block explorers] that uses cryptography to provide privacy to users querying information about an address.
+  [Spiral][spiral explorer] is an open source public address [explorer][topic block explorers] that uses cryptography to provide privacy to users querying information about an address. {% assign timestamp="1:13:10" %}

 - **BitGo announces Lightning support:**
-  In a [blog post][bitgo lightning], BitGo describes its custodial Lightning service that runs nodes on behalf of its clients and maintains payment channel liquidity.
+  In a [blog post][bitgo lightning], BitGo describes its custodial Lightning service that runs nodes on behalf of its clients and maintains payment channel liquidity. {% assign timestamp="1:16:15" %}

 - **ZeroSync project launches:**
-  The [ZeroSync][zerosync github] project is using [Utreexo][topic utreexo] and STARK proofs to sync a Bitcoin node, as occurs in Initial Block Download (IBD).
+  The [ZeroSync][zerosync github] project is using [Utreexo][topic utreexo] and STARK proofs to sync a Bitcoin node, as occurs in Initial Block Download (IBD). {% assign timestamp="1:17:42" %}

 ## Releases and release candidates